souryadey/deep-n-cheap/README.md

 # deep-n-cheap ![DnC logo](/dnc_logo.png)

+## Extended version
+Code for the extended version of Deep-n-Cheap can be found [here](https://github.com/usc-hal/deep-n-cheap/tree/nlp).

 ## Welcome
 This repository implements _Deep-n-Cheap_ – an AutoML framework to search for deep learning models.
 Features include:
 - **Complexity oriented**: Get models with good performance and low training time or parameter count